If you do not have a working smoke alarm, consider fitting one today.

 Testing your smoke alarm

 It is recommended that you test smoke alarms once a week.
 This is to check that they are working correctly.
 You can test them by pressing the test button.
-If you can't reach the test button, use the handle tip of a sweeping brush to press it.
+If you cannot reach the test button, use the handle tip of a sweeping brush to press it.

-- when the old ones aren't working
+- when the old ones are not working

 - as soon as you hear the warning beep